WHY PEOPLE MANIPULATE

-[This is the exact same thing as the tool issue.
+This is the same thing as the tool issue.
 Your husband is trying to manipulate you by actions.
 Rather than making accusations, it would be better if you said, “I was in a hurry when I hung my dress on your side.
 Sorry.
 I’ll try and avoid doing that in the future.
 Is there anything you can do to expand my closet area?”

 c.
-Manipulation and Emotions Always Team Up.
+Manipulation and Emotions Team Up.

 With emotions shutting down analytical thought, the manipulation becomes ingeniously hidden.
-People have been known to search for their glasses just to have their 6 years old son say, you’re wearing them.”
+People have been known to search for their glasses just to have their 6-year-old son say, you’re wearing them.”

 This means spotting manipulation might appear obvious, but to the person being manipulated, it is hiding in plain sight.
-The next section on Signs of Manipulation discusses techniques in finding those glasses you’re wearing.
+The next section on Signs of Manipulation discusses techniques for finding those glasses you’re wearing.

 This means the actions can benefit both in various degrees and at different times.
 An example of timing is the classic Ponzi scheme.
-Benefits to the early contributors are essential to defraud the same class contributors coming in later.
+Benefits to the early contributors are essential to defraud the same class of contributors coming in later.